-Activate your IT account (exchange students only)
+Activate your IT account (Erasmus+ and exchange students only)

 Activating your IT account before you arrive means that you can start receiving important University emails, complete the first step of University registration online, and get access to Surrey's IT services once you are here.

 You can activate your IT account as soon as you have received your welcome email confirming your place at Surrey.
 To do this, you’ll just need to enter your University number (found in your welcome email from the University) and your date of birth.
 You’ll then be given a username and be asked to set a password.

 Once you’ve activated your IT account, you can:

 - Complete the University online initial registration – see below

 - Login and use the computers and printers in our computer labs, as well as other services

 - Access your University of Surrey email (48 hours after)